tomdng/away_from_home/README.md

 ## Todo List

 * Setup an external storage solution to store images/videos.
 * Start creating tutorials using JSON files.
+I just need one tutorial for each section for the first release.
+* Update the CSS to better match the intended design.
 * Think of a better/more efficient ways to create/store/load content for the tutorials.
 * Add basic authentication and a database/external storage solution for the tutorials themselves.
 * STRETCH GOAL: Create a website that can make tutorials that can be pushed to the database.